virenukey/restAPIFrameWorkTool/README.md

 Enhancements
 =============
-1. Dynamic test data to be implemented e.g. to verify REST URL with various data combinations as a part of Parameters
-2. Doc strings need to be implemented
+1. Doc strings need to be implemented
-3. Coding standards need to be implemented
+2. Coding standards need to be implemented

 Created by
 ===========